 Wear your hair in different ways

-For women with textured or curly hair, wearing a protective hairstyle such as box braids or cornrows can help to protect your hair, and even a gruelling workout won’t damage your hairstyle.
+For women with textured or curly hair, wearing a protective hairstyle such as box braids or cornrows can help protect your hair, and even a gruelling workout won’t damage your hairstyle.
 You can also try wearing your hair in a pineapple ponytail style — which will keep your hair out of your face and won’t ruin your curl pattern.

 Use the right hair ties

-Sometimes, sweat is not the culprit of hair damage.
-If you’re working out you likely want to tie your hair up — but be sure to use a hair tie that doesn’t have a metal fastening — these can cause snags and breakage.
+Sometimes, sweat is not the culprit when it comes to hair damage.
+If you’re working out and want to tie your hair back, be sure to use a hair tie that doesn’t have a metal fastening — these can cause snags and breakage.

 Schedule your workout around your hair

-This might mean scheduling your workouts for the evening (rather than in the morning before work), or leaving plenty of time after your workout to style your hair before your day begins.
+This might mean scheduling your workouts for the evening (rather than in the morning before work) or leaving plenty of time after your workout to style your hair before your day begins.

 Use a UVA/UVB protecting treatment if exercising outside

 Did you know the sun has an impact on hair health, too?
-While the focus with sun protection is often on the skin, it’s important to remember that your hair also needs protection too.
+While the focus with sun protection is often on the skin, it’s important to remember your hair also needs protection too.